Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIT

 \subsection{Optimal Codebooks for CSCG Forward Models}

-The following Lemma maximizes the GMI for scalar channels, CSCG forward models, and $A$ with CSCG entries.
-It turns out to be optimal to use adaptive codewords based on conventional codebooks, see Remark~\ref{remark:conventional-codebook}.
-Such adaptive codewords are also optimal for channels with AWGN and full CSI, see~\cite[p.~2013]{Caire-Shamai-IT99} and Sec.~\ref{subsec:Full-CSIR-part-CSIT} below.
+The following Lemma maximizes the GMI for scalar channels and $A$ with CSCG entries without requiring $A$ to have the form~\eqref{eq:adaptive-codeword-conventional2}.
+Nevertheless, this form is optimal, and we refer to~\cite[p.~2013]{Caire-Shamai-IT99} and Sec.~\ref{subsec:Full-CSIR-part-CSIT} for similar results.
 In the following, let $U(s_T)\sim\mathcal{CN}(0,1)$ for all $s_T$.